helium/HIP/0064-wifi-dao.md

    appropriate parties.
 Responsibilities here include definition of oracle software, minimum stake amounts, and rewards for participation.
-4. **Data Transfer Mechanism and Pricing** Data transfer within subnetworks occurs via the process of procuring and burning data credits in the name of the hotspot or set of hotspots that provide coverage.
+4. **Data Transfer Mechanism and Pricing** Data transfer within subnetworks occurs via the process of procuring and burning data credits in the name of the Hotspot or set of Hotspots that provide coverage.
 Responsibilities here include Organizationally Unique Identifier (OUI) registration, state channel creation, and bandwidth capacity per data credit definition.
-5. **Proof-of-Coverage Mechanism** The WiFi SubDao will use a Proof of Coverage algorithm to verify on an ongoing basis that hotspots are accurately representing their location and the wireless network coverage they are creating from that location.
+5. **Proof-of-Coverage Mechanism** The WiFi SubDao will use a Proof of Coverage algorithm to verify on an ongoing basis that Hotspots are accurately representing their location and the wireless network coverage they are creating from that location.
 Responsibilities here include Proof-of-Coverage challenge construction, target selection, reward scaling, and verification.
 6. **Network participants** The types of network & economic participants on the WiFi SubDao will